COVID-19 vaccines and pregnancy: What you need to know if you're pregnant, trying to get pregnant, or breastfeeding

 Have the COVID-19 vaccines been tested in pregnant or breastfeeding people?

 Pregnant people were not specifically included in the clinical trials; this is due to historical restrictions on including those who are pregnant in clinical trials.
 Moderna, Pfizer-BioNTech, and Johnson & Johnson have conducted DART studies in animal models to determine if there are any negative side effects of the COVID-19 vaccine in pregnancy; these studies are frequently used to make determinations about what medical treatments should be offered to pregnant people in the absence of human clinical trial data.
 The results so far have found no adverse effects of a standard mRNA vaccine dose on female reproduction, fetal development or postnatal development.

 The CDC has been collecting additional monitoring data through their smartphone app, V-safe, and other monitoring systems to solicit reports of side effects following vaccination.
-The CDC has analyzed this data from over 150,000 people who were pregnant at the time of Covid-19 vaccination and found there were no safety concerns for pregnant people or their babies who were vaccinated during late pregnancy.
-Additional data looking at outcomes in nearly 2500 pregnant people who received an mRNA COVID-19 vaccine before 20 weeks of pregnancy found no increase in the risk of miscarriage – miscarriage rates after receiving the COVID-19 vaccine were around 13%, similar to the expected rate of miscarriage in the general population.
+The CDC has analyzed this data and found there were no safety concerns for pregnant people or their babies who were vaccinated during late pregnancy.
+Additional data looking at outcomes in nearly 2,500 pregnant people who received an mRNA COVID-19 vaccine before 20 weeks of pregnancy found no increase in the risk of miscarriage.
+The miscarriage rates for individuals after receiving the COVID-19 vaccine were around 13%, similar to the expected miscarriage rate in the general population.

 If you are undergoing fertility treatments, the current recommendation is to continue the treatments and to get vaccinated.

 Do I need to delay getting pregnant or fertility treatments if I’m planning on getting vaccinated?